 It’s therapeutic for me to write this in a public space, even though I’m privately grieving.

 When his funeral approached, I wrote his eulogy to read out at the funeral.
 It was without doubt the toughest, most emotional text I’ve ever written.
 I’d like to share it with you – it hopefully sums up now much I loved him.

 The last time I was stood at this lectern, I had just done my Confirmation.
 Dad was sat THERE… with mum, while I read a psalm to a packed church.
 It was a happy moment.
 This time though, it’s somewhat different.

 I knew I had to write something… I wanted to.
 But I couldn’t get started.
 So I turned to the internet for advice.
-One guide said find three words to describe the deceased.
-Seems like a reasonable place to start.
+One of the numerous guides I found said find three words to describe the deceased.

 Jovial – because he wasn’t serious.
 Although he couldn’t tell a good joke (I don’t think he actually had any!) he always saw the lighter side of life.
 He’d rarely sit down to watch serious documentaries on the TV… He’d much rather an episode of You’ve Been Framed or repeats of classics like Fawlty Towers.
 Like me, his sense of humour was dry with a slight sarcastic edge.
 Sometimes, I could never tell if I should take him seriously or not.

 Gentle – because he wouldn’t hurt a fly.
 He’d give the best cuddles when I needed them (because of the extra padding, he would say!) and showered me and mum with love.
 He cared for us and we cared for him in return.